SmoothWAN/SmoothWAN/README.md

 Use the discussions tab in Github for a forum-like discussion on networking configurations and Speedify topics, and issues tab for SmoothWAN related issues.
 Interactive discussion hub is hosted at Discord linked top. <br>
-Libraries/Apps used are mentioned in Wiki.
-Credits are mentioned per release. <br>
+Libraries/Apps used are mentioned in Wiki. <br>

 <details>
   <summary><b>Credits</b></summary>